-- (a) A Connecting NSP must undertake a Full Assessment of a 4.6.6 Connection following completion of a Preliminary Assessment unless44: - (i) the Preliminary Assessment indicates there will be no general system strength impact45; or - (ii) the Applicant has elected (in its application to connect or submission) to pay the SSC^{46} . - (b) Where a general system strength impact was indicated in the Preliminary Assessment for a 4.6.6 Connection, and the Applicant does not elect to pay the SSC, the purpose of the Full Assessment is to: - (i) confirm the general system strength impact using more detailed modelling; and - (ii) if the Applicant has included a proposed SSRS in its application or submission, assess whether the proposed SSRS or any agreed modifications will remedy or avoid the general system strength impact; or
+- (a) A Connecting NSP must undertake a Full Assessment of a 4.6.6 Connection following completion of a Preliminary Assessment unless49: - (i) the Preliminary Assessment indicates there will be no general system strength impact50; or - (ii) the Applicant has elected (in its application to connect or submission) to pay the SSC51. - (b) Where a general system strength impact was indicated in the Preliminary Assessment for a 4.6.6 Connection, and the Applicant does not elect to pay the SSC, the purpose of the Full Assessment is to: - (i) confirm the general system strength impact using more detailed modelling; and - (ii) if the Applicant has included a proposed SSRS in its application or submission, assess whether the proposed SSRS or any agreed modifications will remedy or avoid the general system strength impact; or - (iii) if no SSRS is proposed, or an SSRS will not remedy or avoid the general system strength impact, determine the scope of SSCW to be undertaken by the Connecting NSP at the Applicant's cost under NER 5.3.4B(e).

-43 See NER 5.3.4B(b).